 The latissimus dorsi is the largest muscle in the upper body and plays a major role in posture and all motions of the upper body, including shoulder movement.

 In the shoulder, the latissimus dorsi extends, pulls together and internally rotate the joint.
 It plays a key role in extension and lateral flexion of the lumbar spine.
 Along with the trapezius muscle, the latissimus dorsi moves the scapula (shoulder blade).
+Having these muscle be weak can greatly affect your back, so you'll probably be asking yourself 'how to realign the spine', with that being said a lot of people are also skeptical of posture correctors, so they might also ask 'do posture correctors work?'

 Weakness in the latissimus dorsi causes posture issues such as slouching.
 It also affects the function of the shoulder.
 Weakness of this muscle can cause chronic shoulder and back pain.
 To get these muscles properly re-aligned, you would need to use the best back posture corrector.